adamwalker/fpga-hashmap/Readme.md

-# FPGA-hashtable
+# FPGA-hashmap

-An efficient FPGA-based hashtable.
+An efficient FPGA-based hashmap.
 Based on the design described [here](http://adamwalker.github.io/Building-FPGA-KVS/), but with many improvements.